discus-lang/shimmer/doc/Primitives.md

 Tests if two nominal variables are identical.
 If the arguments are not nominal variables then stuck.

-``#nom-fresh #unit ==> ?5``

-Generate a fresh nominal variable.
-If the argument is not ``#unit`` then stuck.

 ``#nom-close ?0 %a (\x. x ?0 %b) ==> \x. x %a %b``

-Close a given nominal variable, substituting the second argument for all occurrences of the variable in the third argument.
+Close a nominal variable, substituting the second argument for all occurrences of the variable in the third argument.
 If the first argument is not a nominal variable then stuck.

 ### Matching